How to Stop Creditors Protection Service Debt Collection Harassment: Know Your Rights

 Debt collectors have certain legal rights, including the ability to sue for unpaid debts.
 However, they must follow due process.
 This means:

-If you are served with legal documents, pay attention to them and contact an attorney immediately to protect your interests.
+If you are served with legal documents, don’t ignore them.
+Contact an attorney immediately to protect your interests.

 How to Handle Debt Collection Lawsuits